Curating Art and Cultures

 The Dual Master’s in Curating Art and Cultures is a two-year professional programme comprising 120 ECTS credits:

 - 18 ECTS Thesis

 Central to the Dual Master’s in Curating Art and Cultures are two, two-part core modules that explore the historical and theoretical aspects of museum collecting and display, as well as the theoretical and practical aspects of contemporary (museum) curating.

 In addition to these core courses, you will have the opportunity to delve deeper into your field of interest by following two electives in a range of disciplines, including art or cultural history, archaeology, anthropology, and cultural or media studies.

 The internship is the heart of the Dual Master’s in Curating Art and Cultures.
 Starting in the second semester, you will commence a year-long work placement at one of the programme’s partner museums or cultural institutions.
-Under the supervision of curatorial professionals, you will gain first-hand experience of the roles and responsibilities of contemporary curatorship, including presentation and exhibition making, registration and documentation, art handling, restoration and conservation, research and communication and procurement policy.
+Under the supervision of curatorial professionals, you will gain first-hand experience of the roles and responsibilities of the curator today, including presentation and exhibition making, registration and documentation, art handling, restoration and conservation, research and communication and acquisition policy.

 Students enrolled in a Dual Master's programme are entitled to student grants and loans for the taught part of the programme.
 Learn more at: